Machine Learning For Dummies - Luca Massaron - E-Book

 Assumptions

-The scientist learns from the data.
+The scientist learns from the patterns in data (data-driven model discovery).

 Distribution

-The scientist assumes a well-defined distribution.
+The scientist tends to assume a well-defined distribution.

 Fitting